AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

   </tr>
   <tr>
    <td>Segment</td>
-   <td><p><code>Segment </code>is the default display mode for the out-of-box Interactive Video Viewer presets <code>Shoppable_Video_light</code> and <code>Shoppable_Video_dark</code> and any Interactive Video Viewer presets that you create yourself.</p> <p>In this mode, when there are fewer thumbnails assigned to a video segment than the number of visible spots in the display panel, thumbnails from the next or previous sub-segments are <i>not </i>pulled in to fill any empty spots in the panel.
+   <td><p><code>Segment </code>is the default display mode for the out-of-box Interactive Video Viewer presets <code>Shoppable_Video_light</code> and <code>Shoppable_Video_dark</code> and any Interactive Video Viewer presets that you create yourself.</p> <p>In this mode, suppose that there are fewer thumbnails assigned to a video segment than the number of visible spots in the display panel.
+In such cases, thumbnails from the next or previous subsegments are <i>not </i>pulled in to fill any empty spots in the panel.
 That is, it preserves the display of swatches that were assigned to the particular video segment.</p> </td>
   </tr>
   <tr>
    <td>Continuous</td>
-   <td><p>In <code>continuous </code>display mode, if the number of thumbnails in a segment is less than the number that are visible in the panel, the viewer automatically includes the display of thumbnails from the next segment, or the previous segment, in cases where the last thumbnail is displayed.</p> <p>The <a href="/help/assets/dynamic-media/interactive-videos.md">video in this topic</a> is an example of the <code>continuous </code>display mode.</p> </td>
+   <td><p>In <code>continuous </code>display mode, suppose that the number of thumbnails in a segment is less than the number that are visible in the panel.
+In such cases, the viewer automatically includes the display of thumbnails from the next segment, or the previous segment, where the last thumbnail is displayed.</p> <p>The <a href="/help/assets/dynamic-media/interactive-videos.md">video in this topic</a> is an example of the <code>continuous </code>display mode.</p> </td>
   </tr>
  </tbody>
 </table>

-**About auto scrolling behavior in the Interactive Video viewer**
+**About auto scrolling behavior in the Interactive Video viewer**:

 The auto scroll behavior of thumbnails in the Interactive Video viewer functions independently of the display mode that you chose.